Optimal Transport Kernels for Sequential and Parallel Neural Architecture Search: Experiments

 \subsection{Sequential NAS}

-\paragraph{Ablation study: different mechanism for generating a pool of candidates $\mathcal{P}$.} We analyze the relative contribution of the process of generating architecture candidates versus the main optimization algorithm in Fig. \ref{fig:ablation_pool}.
-The result suggests that the evolutionary algorithm is better than random strategy to generate a pool of candidates $\mathcal{P}$.
+\textbf{Ablation study: different mechanisms for generating a pool of candidates $\mathcal{P}$.} We analyze the relative contribution of the process of generating architecture candidates versus the main optimization algorithm in Fig. \ref{fig:ablation_pool}.
+The result suggests that the evolutionary algorithm is better than a random strategy to generate a pool of candidates $\mathcal{P}$.
 Given this generated candidate set $\mathcal{P}$, BO is significantly better than Rand and Evolution approaches.
-In brief, the combination of Evol+BO performs the best across datasets.
+Briefly, the combination of Evol+BO performs the best across datasets.

-\paragraph{Ablation study: different distances for BO.} We design an ablation study using different distances within a BO framework.
-Particularly, we consider the vanilla optimal transport (Wasserstein distance) in which we follow \cite{kandasamy2018neural} to define the cost metric for OT.
+\textbf{Ablation study: different distances for BO.} We design an ablation study using different distances within a BO framework.
+Notably, we consider the vanilla optimal transport (Wasserstein distance) in which we follow \citet{kandasamy2018neural} to define the cost metric for OT.
 This baseline can be seen as the modified version of the Nasbot \cite{kandasamy2018neural}.
 In addition, we compare our approach with the BO using the Gromov-Wasserstein distance \cite{memoli2011gromov} (BO-GW) and path encoding (BO-Path Encoding) as used in \cite{white2019bananas}.
-The results in Left Fig. \ref{fig:NASBENCH101} suggest that the proposed TW using 2-gram performs the best among the BO distance for neural network architectures.
-The OT and GW will result in (non-p.s.d.) indefinite kernels.
+The results in the left plot of Fig. \ref{fig:NASBENCH101} suggest that the proposed TW using 2-gram performs the best among the BO distance for NAS.
+The standard OT and GW will result in (non-p.s.d.) indefinite kernels.
 For using OT and GW in our GP, we keep adding (``jitter'') noise to the diagonal of the kernel matrices until they become p.s.d. kernels.
 We make use of the POT library \cite{flamary2017pot} for the implementation of OT and GW.

 While our framework is able to handle $n$-gram representation, we learn that $2$-gram is empirically the best choice.
 This choice is well supported by the fact that two convolution layers of $3\times3$ stay together can be used to represent for a special effect of $5\times5$ convolution kernel.
 In addition, the use of full $n$-gram may result in very sparse representation and some features are not so meaningful anymore.
 Therefore, in the experiment we only consider $1$-gram and $2$-gram.